-Recreational retail marijuana dispensaries are open for business, in addition to medical marijuana dispensaries.
+Both medical and recreational marijuana dispensaries are open for business.
 There are now over 400 recreational marijuana dispensaries and over 400 medical dispensaries open in Colorado.
 For the full directory of stores, click here.

 How much marijuana can I buy or possess?